Lightroom Classic verdict

 Quality of results

 Lightroom Classic has both good and bad points.
 It is a very powerful all-in-one image organising, processing and editing tool, but while it can open and edit RAW images from the widest range of cameras, it’s not quite as good at optimising fine detail and noise as some other programs, and you can spend a long time juggling the noise reduction and sharpening sliders trying to get closer.
-DxO PhotoLab produces usually produces cleaner and sharper images (though doesn’t support Fujifilm RAW files) with its default settings, and its DeepPRIME image processing is spectacularly superior for high ISO shots.
-Capture One 21 (which does support Fujifilm cameras), also offers better RAW processing, plus has better colour and tone controls than Lightroom and a more advanced layers-based system of local adjustments.
+DxO PhotoLab produces cleaner and sharper images with its default settings, and its DeepPRIME image processing is spectacularly superior to Lightroom’s for high ISO shots.
+Capture One 22 also offers better RAW processing, plus has better colour and tone controls than Lightroom and a more advanced layers-based system of local adjustments.

 Interestingly, DxO has introduced a new program, PureRAW, which can ‘pre-process’ RAW files with its own demosaicing, lens correction and DeepPRIME noise reduction but still deliver ‘Linear DNG’ files which Lightroom will treat as regular RAW files, but with DxO’s processing already applied.